eProsima/Fast-DDS-monitor/docs/rst/getting_started/tutorial.rst

 Statistics Charts
 =================

-Beyond raw topic values, *Fast DDS Monitor Pro* can also visualize pre-computed DDS statistics.
+Beyond raw topic values, *DDS Monitor Pro* can also visualize pre-computed DDS statistics.
 Let's add a live publication throughput chart for the Square publisher.

 Click |dynamic_chart| in the shortcuts toolbar, or go to **Add → Add Statistics Chart**.